Guide to Indian cuisine

 Finally, enough water is added to cover the lamb and the mixture is cooked for around ten minutes.
 The hot Kashmiri Rogan Josh is served with freshly chopped cilantro.

 Ilish Fish Paturi

-Ilish is widely available in Indian markets during monsoon.
+English is widely available in Indian markets during monsoon.
 Bengalis maintain the tradition of eating Ilish during monsoon.
-It is also a tradition of bidding good-bye to Hilsa after Durga Puja and welcome the fish again at the time of Saraswati Puja.
+It is also a tradition of bidding goodbye to Hilsa after Durga Puja and welcoming the fish again at the time of Saraswati Puja.